The Classic Movie Corner Reviews |

 Genre: Comedy

-Starring: Edward G. Robinson, Jane Wyman, Broderick Crawford, Edward Brophy.
+Starring: Edward G. Robinson, Jane Wyman, Broderick Crawford,

 Review by: Terry Whitsitt